 The Murray vs. Calloway County basketball game on Tuesday, January 23, was themed with Marshall County High School's school colors.
 Murray was dressed in blue and Calloway County in orange as they united in this time of tragedy.

 The Kentucky Lake Convention & Visitors Bureau will have Marshall County Strong #PRAYFORMARSHALL silicon wristbands for sale starting Friday around noon.
 They will be donating a wristband to every student, teacher and staff member at MCHS, and the remainder will be $1 each.
-All money raised will go to the families and victims of this morning's tragic and devastating event.
+All money raised will go to the families and victims.
 For more information, call their office at 270-527-3128 or stop by 93 Carroll Rd.

 McCracken County Sheriff's Office deputies will be at all county schools tomorrow to help with the school's resource officers.